wu-json/blossom/docs/design/2025-12-20-youtube-timeline.md

 When user clicks a marker:
 1. Player seeks to that timestamp
-2. Active translation immediately switches to clicked translation
+2. Active translation updates via nearest algorithm (naturally selects clicked one)
-3. Normal playback-based detection resumes
+3. Normal playback-based detection continues

+### New Translation Creation

+When user clicks "Translate Frame":
+1. Translation is created and saved to database
+2. New translation is added to local timeline state via `addTranslation()`
+3. Nearest algorithm naturally selects it (since it was just created at current timestamp)
+4. No special handling needed - the algorithm handles it

 ## Implementation Steps